Breast Uplift (Mastopexy): What You Need to Know Before Considering the Procedure

 Cosmetic surgery is something you do for yourself, not for others.
 It’s important to:

-A breast uplift is carried out under general anaesthetic and typically takes 2–3 hours, depending on the complexity of the procedure.
+A breast uplift surgery is performed under general anaesthetic and typically takes 2–3 hours, depending on the complexity.

 Types of Incisions

-Most patients stay one night in a private hospital like Chase Lodge Hospital for monitoring before going home.
+Most patients stay overnight in a private hospital like Chase Lodge Hospital (mastopexy London) for monitoring before going home.

 Risks and Considerations